 Note: The dotted line represents the grand mean.
 Error bars represent the 95% confidence interval around the mean.

-Next, we examined the HR changes within each interval to test whether we would find a positive slope in the pre-teaching and negative slopes in the post-teaching, interview, and end phases (Hypothesis 1b).
+Next, we examined the HR changes within each interval to test whether we would find a positive slope in the pre-teaching and negative slopes in the post-teaching, interview, and end intervals (Hypothesis 1b).
 The mean intercepts and mean slopes, complemented by their standard deviations for each interval, are shown in Table 2; the graphical representation of the slopes is displayed in Figure 5.
 The slope means of the (1) pre-teaching interval was significantly positive, indicating a rising HR for this interval.
 In contrast, the slope means of the (2) teaching interval and (3) post-teaching interval were significantly negative, indicating a decreasing HR.
-For the last two intervals, the (4) interview interval and (5) end interval, the slope mean was also negative but did not differ significantly from zero.
+For the last two intervals, the (4) interview interval and (5) end interval, the slope mean was also negative, but did not differ significantly from zero.

 Table 2